lexi-compiler/docs/docs/contribute/index.md

 ## Building

-To build a standalone compiler executable: `sbt graalvm-native-image:packageBin`
+To build a standalone compiler executable: `sbt graalvm-native-image:packageBin`.
 This will compile a native executable stored in `target/graalvm-native-image/`

-You can compile a Kotlin file into a Java class file: `lexi Main.kt`

-Same concept for Scala: `lexi Main.scala`
+You can compile a Kotlin file into a Java class file: `lexi Main.kt`.
+The same concept applies for Scala: `lexi Main.scala`